Debug Workbench

 Event Replay

 Writing functions like prompt builders and API response handlers requires a tight development loop where you can quickly reproduce and fix coding errors.
-Similarly, building good AI assistants requires significant prompt engineering which likewise requires a tight prompt experimentation loop.
+Similarly, building good AI agents requires significant prompt engineering which likewise requires a tight prompt experimentation loop.
 Event Replay satisfies both of these needs.

 In the screenshot above, an event occurred that triggered a (python) Function Error.
 We can quickly go to that location in the Function Editor to remediate the problem (in this case the key name should be startTime